This document has been updated for compatibility with the UK GDPR. It is ready for use from the start of 2021.

 timescales for compliance with Data Subject Access Requests in situations where more information is required from a data subject (e.g. to clarify a request).
-The timeframe for response is no longer paused if you need to ask the data subject for more information to understand the nature and scope of
+The timeframe for response is paused if you need to ask the data subject for more information to understand the nature and scope of

-This Letter Acknowledging Subject Access Request and Asking for More Information – GDPR Compliant should be used by employers to acknowledge receipt of an individual’s request under the General Data Protection Regulation (GDPR) for information held about them by a company and ask for more information about the request.
-As the GDPR applies to all personal data that an organisation processes, employers should accept subject access requests not just from employees, but also from workers, contractors, apprentices and volunteers.
+This Letter Acknowledging Subject Access Request and Asking for More Information should be used by employers to acknowledge receipt of an individual’s request under the UK General Data Protection Regulation (UK GDPR) for information held about them by a company and ask for more information about the request.
+As the UK GDPR applies to all personal data that an organisation processes, employers should accept subject access requests not just from employees, but also from workers, contractors, apprentices and volunteers.

 This letter has optional clauses depending on whether the employer needs more information in order to fulfil the data subject access request or the employer needs the individual to provide proof of his or her identity.

-Under GDPR, the time limit for an employer to respond to a subject access request is one month from the date of receipt.
+Under UK GDPR, the time limit for an employer to respond to a subject access request is one month from the date of receipt.
 If a request is complex, the time period for response can be extended by a further two months.
 The employer must inform the individual of any such extension within one month of the request, together with the reasons for the delay.

-The GDPR allows individuals to access information from organisations that process their personal data by means of a subject access request.
+The UK GDPR allows individuals to access information from organisations that process their personal data by means of a subject access request.
 The company must advise the employee on: